 The core routers within Smartdc are the heart of the i3D.net network.
 Core routers are responsible for controlling data traffic within a network and act as the backbone of a network because the router connects all network devices.
 These routers are optimized for sending high bandwidth volumes through the network.

 The demand for bandwidth is still growing.
-This does not only concern the cabled internet connection, but with the prospect of the 5G network, also the mobile internet traffic.
-"The result is that developers and publishers actually want to use the bandwidth that is continuously increasing because of the needs of the end user," says Stefan Ideler, CTO at i3D.net. i3D.net expects the interaction within games, virtual reality and cloud game streaming to increase in the upcoming years.
-"We must not only ensure the lowest possible latency, but also ensure that the volume is adequate for the new games being developed."
+This does not only concern the cabled internet connection but with the prospect of the 5G network, also mobile internet traffic.
+“The result is that developers and publishers actually want to use the bandwidth that is continuously increasing because of the needs of the end-user,” says Stefan Ideler, CTO at i3D.net. i3D.net expects the interaction within games, virtual reality, and cloud game streaming to increase in the upcoming years.
+“We must not only ensure the lowest possible latency but also ensure that the volume is adequate for the new games being developed.”

 Therefore, the router upgrade was necessary with an eye to the future.
-Not only do organizations and consumers use more and more data, i3D.net also needed to anticipate future construction of the 5G network in the Netherlands.
-With a 5G network, larger amounts of data will have to be processed, stored and distributed for which a higher bandwidth is required.
-The expansion to 100 Gbit ports with the possibility to further expand to 400 Gbit ports was therefore necessary in the data center.
+Not only do organizations and consumers use more and more data, but i3D.net also needed to anticipate future construction of the 5G network in the Netherlands.
+With a 5G network, larger amounts of data will have to be processed, stored, and distributed for which a higher bandwidth is required.
+The expansion to 100 Gbit ports with the possibility to further expand to 400 Gbit ports was, therefore, necessary in the data center.
 The Juniper MX10008 offers improved performance and flexibility which are needed for this development.

 i3D.net and Juniper Networks